TADT1909/AddSublimeText3ToWindowsContext/README.md

-# Add Sublime Text 3 to Windows Context
+# Add Sublime Text to Windows Context
-Add "Open with Sublime Text 3" to Context Menu (Rightclick Menu) for any file, folder
+Add "Open with Sublime Text" to Context Menu (Rightclick Menu) for any file, folder

-Run file "SublimeText3Context.bat" and type your options.
+Run file "SublimeTextContext.bat" and type your options.
 Done!